 If you’re experiencing appetite loss, there could be several reasons why.

-Mental health issues like anxiety and stress can impact your eating habits as well, as can certain medications or medical treatments.
+- Mental health issues like anxiety and stress can also impact your eating habits, as can certain medications or medical treatments.

 Illness or Infection

-Perhaps an illness or infection could be the root cause for your lack of appetite despite not having eaten all day.
+An illness or infection could cause your lack of appetite despite not eating all day.
 When you’re sick, your body is focused on healing and fighting off the illness, which can make you lose your appetite.

 In some cases, treating the underlying illness or infection may help improve your appetite and overall health.